 - 1 egg, beaten

-- To prepare the cottage cheese layer, simply mix together all of the ingredients in a medium bowl and set aside.
+To prepare the cottage cheese layer, mix together all of the ingredients for that layer in a medium bowl and set aside.

-- To assemble the lasagna, layer 3 noodles in the prepared dish length-ways, and evenly spread the cottage cheese layer on top of the noodles.
-Sprinkle with ½ c. of the grated mozzarella cheese and top with 3 more noodles.
-Spread ¾ of the squash layer on top of the next noodle layer and sprinkle with the another ½ c. of grated mozzarella cheese.
+To assemble the lasagne, layer 3 noodles in the prepared dish length-ways, and evenly spread the cottage cheese layer on top of the noodles.
+Sprinkle with ½ cup of the grated mozzarella cheese and top with 3 more noodles.
+Spread ¾ of the squash layer on top of the next noodle layer and sprinkle with the another ½ cup of grated mozzarella cheese.
 Top with the last layer of 3 noodles and spread the remaining squash puree over the top of the noodles.
-Place the bocconcini slices evenly to cover the top of the dish, sprinkle with the parmesan cheese and remaining grated mozzarella cheese and evenly place the sage leaves on the top of the lasagna.
+Place the mozarella slices evenly to cover the top of the dish, sprinkle with the parmesan cheese and remaining grated mozzarella cheese and evenly place the sage leaves on the top of the lasagne.

-- Place in the oven and bake for approximately 45 minutes, until the lasagna bubbles and turns golden on top.
+Place in the oven and bake for approximately 45 minutes, until the lasagne bubbles and turns golden on top.
 Allow to cool for 15 minutes before serving.